Home / packaging / material / paper based

 Corrugated Fiberboard packaging is made from containerboard and features a fluted layer sandwiched between two flat layers.
 It offers excellent cushioning and shock resistance, making it ideal for shipping fragile items.
 In the US, the average corrugated box contains 50% recycled content, while in Canada, it is often 100% recycled.

-2. Carton Board Packaging
+2. Folding Carton Packaging

 3. Kraft Paper Packaging